-The National Center for Earth and Space Science Education intends to hold a SSEP National Conference in the nation’s capital each year, likely the first week in July, where students from all communities participating in the SSEP can present on their experiment designs, and those teams that flew experiments can report preliminary results.
+The National Center for Earth and Space Science Education intends to hold a SSEP National Conference in the nation’s capital each year, likely the last week in June or first week in July, where students from all communities participating in SSEP can present on their experiment designs, and those teams that flew experiments can report preliminary results.
 We want to immerse students in the experience of a science conference.
 It is fitting.
-If the SSEP is dedicated to letting students step into the shoes of scientists and engineers, then a conference should be part of the experience.
+If SSEP is dedicated to letting students step into the shoes of scientists and engineers, then a conference should be part of the experience.

-The Center is honored to be partnering with the Smithsonian’s National Air and Space Museum on SSEP, with the 2011 and 2012 National Conferences held in the Moving Beyond Earth gallery at the Museum—the most visted museum on the planet.
-The Smithsonian’s National Air and Space Museum is a SSEP National Partner, and is also the venue, along with the Carnegie Institution of Washington, for meetings of the SSEP Step 2 Review Board where the flight experiments are selected for each SSEP flight opportunity.
+The Center is honored to be partnering with the Smithsonian’s National Air and Space Museum on SSEP, with the 2011 through 2016 National Conferences held in the Moving Beyond Earth gallery at the Museum—one of the most visited museums on the planet.
+The Smithsonian’s National Air and Space Museum is a SSEP National Partner, and is also the venue for meetings of the SSEP Step 2 Review Board where the flight experiments are selected for each SSEP flight opportunity.

 Jump to the June 29-30, 2016 SSEP National Conference page